Dongfeng deal buys time and new blood for Peugeot

 While the remedy would be "risky, disruptive and stressful", Warburton said, "there's still a chance Peugeot can trade its way out of its current difficulties".

-But the French government, which initially obstructed last year's closure of the Aulnay factory near Paris, has already warned it is unlikely to accept any more plant cuts in its new role as a major shareholder.
+But the French government, which initially obstructed last year's closure of the Aulnay factory near Paris, has already warned it is unlikely to accept further significant plant cuts in its new role as a major shareholder.

 Further closures "are not on the agenda", Industry Minister Arnaud Montebourg told France Inter radio on Tuesday.
 "The restructuring has already happened, and it was painful enough."